MeAmarP/vigion/README.md

 _Considering the fact that, Security and Surveillance systems are integral part of commercial and residential establishments.
 VIGION can play important role of maintaining public safety in such area_.

+## Overview:
+Computer Vision and AI has a power to make these traditional Surveillance systems situational aware to help them detect and classify between normal and suspicious activity.
+This will help improve public safety and assist law enforcement agencies to respond quickly, to stop any escalation in critical situation.

+_VIGION will be trained to classify between normal and criminal activity.
+This trained model will be used to detect the activity on a live feed.
+Upon detection of the activity, VIGION will inform security operator about the incident with location and probable type of activity._